dfinity/ICRC-1/Charters.md

     - Remove the window from `TooOld`.

-    - Add the current ledger time to `CreatedInFuture` variant.
+    - Add the current ledger time to the `CreatedInFuture` variant.